elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio-blazorwasm.md

 ### 5. Generating wwwroot/appsettings.json

-Within the `wwwroot` directory, craft a new `appsettings.json` file and populate it with the subsequent content:
+Within the `wwwroot` directory, create a new `appsettings.json` file and populate it with the subsequent content:

 **appsettings.json**